National Promotional Banks and Institutions (NPBIs)

 In the EU, National Promotional Banks and Institutions (NPBIs) are legal entities that carry out financial, development, and promotional activities on a professional basis commissioned by national, regional or local authorities.

-Along with the EU’s five largest NPBIs, the EIB launched this EUR 10 billion initiative to accelerate the transition to a sustainable and circular economy.
-JICE will provide loan, equity investments or guarantees to eligible projects over the period 2019-2023.
+Along with the EU’s five largest NPBIs, the EIB launched this EUR 10 billion initiative in 2019 to accelerate the transition to a sustainable and circular economy.
+In April 2024, the EIB announced that the JIICE partners had exceeded their target financing volume for circular economy projects, reaching 11.57 billion euros by the end of 2023.
+Furthermore, JICE partners welcomed Invest-NL as a new member and made an expanded commitment to reach 16 billion euros by the end of 2025.
+JICE partners provide loans, equity investments or guarantees to eligible projects.

 Partnering banks and institutions in JICE: